 When you have finished specifying the e-book you want, the following things happen:

 Steps 1 and 2 normally take between ten minutes and an hour, depending on the size of the e-book and how many other e-books are in the queue at the time.
-At the end of step 2 we will send you an email telling you that the e-book has been sent to Amazon.
-After that, it is out of our hands.

 Every Kindle (and Kindle app) has an email address ending in

-In addition, you have to make sure that your email address is listed in Amazon's "Approved Personal Document E-mail List" for your account.
+You have to make sure that your email address is listed in Amazon's "Approved Personal Document E-mail List" for your account.
 If it isn't, the e-book won't bounce back to you: it will simply be discarded.

 Your Kindle needs to be connected to the Internet to receive e-books.
 If, like us, you turn off the wi-fi most of the time, to save the battery, turn it on!!!!